Respect for Human Rights

 At the USHIO Group, we believe respect for human rights is a fundamental underpinning of our efforts to build trust as a corporation that fulfills its responsibilities to international society.

-In this regard, the USHIO Group respects international norms, such as the Universal Declaration of Human Rights, the UN's Guiding Principles on Business and Human Rights, the 10 Principles of the UN Global Compact (human rights and labor), and the Declaration on Fundamental Principles and Rights at Work outlined by the International Labor Organization (ILO).
+In this regard, the USHIO Group respects international norms and guidelines, such as the Universal Declaration of Human Rights, the UN's Guiding Principles on Business and Human Rights, the 10 Principles of the UN Global Compact (human rights and labor), the Declaration on Fundamental Principles and Rights at Work outlined by the International Labor Organization (ILO), and ISO 26000.

 We believe the following descriptions exemplify the human rights that we must protect in our business activities and our relationship with society.